gogins/cloud-5/README.md

 ## Introduction

-Welcome to cloud-5, a system for making sophisticated computer music purely in the HTML5 environment!
+Welcome to cloud-5, a system and toolkit for making sophisticated computer music purely in the HTML5 environment!
 The system is especially suited for pieces that run online, for pieces that play indefinitely, for visual music, for algorithmic composition, and for live coding.

-cloud-5 runs on every system with an audio output that can run a Web server, and a standards compliant Web browser.
+cloud-5 runs on every system with an audio output that can run a Web server and a standards compliant Web browser.
 That includes _all_ computers running macOS, Linux, or Windows, as well as most Android devices.
 It is also possible to run cloud-5 on single-board computers (SBCs) such as [Bela](https://bela.io/),